I am a wife, a mother of three, a Christian and a math

 I am willing to lower my rate if the cost of getting your son or daughter the help they need is going to be a financial strain.
 Your decision to show your child that you are willing to arrange for help for them will show them how important you believe their education truly is.
 I will work with you and with the teacher to be a reliable source of help.
 I will be flexible in the days we meet, the time we meet and with any factor that makes our sessions fit into your schedule.
 You and your child will be able to reach me when a question comes up in class, when a homework assignment is difficult and when they need a pep talk before a test.
 I will talk with you about any factors that you think need to be addressed whether it's study skills

 , a boost in confidence to ask questions in class, drills of basic formulas or managing their time.

 I home-schooled my own three children for grades 1-7.
 I tutored elementary, middle, high school and college students during the years my children were growing.
 I also began tutoring home-schooled students.
-When my youngest entered the school system, I had much more free time on my hands so I volunteered at the local middle school, helping students who were behind in their math class.
-I found out several sad truths about the public school system :
+When my youngest entered the school system, I had much more free time on my hands so I volunteered at the local middle school and high school, helping students who were behind in their math class.
+I found out several facts about the public school system :

 - Students would rather die than raise their hand in class.

 to a small group of home-schooled students during the 2012-2013 academic year.
 This really opened my eyes to the need for outstanding study skills.